conduktor/conduktor-docs/docs/platform/reference/resource-reference/console.md

 </Tabs>

 **Gateway**
-Provide your Gateway details to get additional features in Console:
+Provide your Gateway details to get additional features in Platform:
 - Interceptors support

 <Tabs>